aaron-grau/curic/react/demos/fruit_stand_demos/fruit_stand_01/README.md

 store.getState();
 ```

-In the [next phase][fruit-stand-02], we will add React components to render the fruit stored in the app's state.
+In the [next phase][fruit-stand-02], we will add React components to render the fruit stored in the app's state - creating our first React/Redux app.

 ---